Introduction: The Lam-Rim Graded Stages and Levels of Motivation

 - Vipashyana is an exceptionally perceptive state of mind.

 I’ll explain these shortly.
 I just want to present the five paths first.
-Either we have attained shamatha already before we attain the building up pathway mind; or now on this stage we will attain shamatha and we will also attain vipashyana.
-When you have the two together then you go onto the next level.
-We attain a joined pair; a joined pair means you don’t attain the two at the same time.
-First shamatha; then on top of it, vipashyana.
+Either we have attained shamatha already before we attain the building up pathway mind, or now on this stage, we will attain shamatha, and we will also attain vipashyana.
+When we have the two together, then we go on to the next level.
+We attain a joined pair; a joined pair means we don’t attain the two at the same time.
+First, it’s shamatha and then on top of it, vipashyana.

-Then the second pathway mind I call the "applying pathway mind."
-That’s usually called "preparation" but the word actually means "applying."
-What you’re doing is applying this conceptual – now it’s conceptual still – combined shamatha and vipashyana over and over and over again until you get it non-conceptual.
-Then you’re at the next level.
+The second pathway mind I call the “applying pathway mind.”
+That’s usually called “preparation,” but the word actually means “applying.”
+What we’re doing is applying this conceptual combined shamatha and vipashyana over and over and over again until we get it nonconceptual.
+Then, we’re at the next level.

-When it is non-conceptual shamatha and vipashyana, then we attain a "seeing pathway mind" – we see non-conceptually.
+When it is nonconceptual shamatha and vipashyana, we attain a “seeing pathway mind,” we see non-conceptually.
 We will get to what is the object of all of this that we’re focusing on; I’m just talking now about the state of mind.
 Then we start to attain true stoppings.

-The next level of mind is called the "accustoming pathway of mind" – that’s usually called the path of meditation.
-You are accustoming yourself to non-conceptual cognition with shamatha and vipashyana, so that you attain a true stopping of all the levels of true causes of suffering.
-When you’ve gotten rid of all the obscurations that are preventing liberation – you’ve gotten rid of them, attained a true stopping of them, the so-called emotional obscurations – then you have attained liberation either as a shravaka or pratyekabuddha.
+The next level of mind is called the “accustoming pathway of mind,” which is usually called the path of meditation.
+We are accustoming ourselves to nonconceptual cognition with shamatha and vipashyana so that we attain a true stopping of all the levels of true causes of suffering.
+When we’ve gotten rid of all the obscurations that are preventing liberation, we’ve attained a true stopping of the so-called emotional obscurations, then we have attained liberation either as a shravaka or pratyekabuddha.
 It’s called an arhat.

-If you attain in addition true stopping of the deeper level of obscurations, the so-called cognitive obscurations, then you’ve attained enlightenment – you’re a Buddha.
-That level of mind of either an arhat or a Buddha is called a "pathway mind of no further training."
-You don’t need any further training; you’ve achieved the goal.
+If we attain in addition true stopping of the deeper level of obscurations, the so-called cognitive obscurations, then we’ve attained enlightenment, we’re a Buddha.
+That level of mind of either an arhat or a Buddha is called a “pathway mind of no further training.”
+We don’t need any further training; we’ve achieved the goal.

 Focusing on the Four Noble Truths

-While we are progressing through these five pathway minds – regardless of which track we’re doing it on (shravaka, pratyekabuddha, or bodhisattva) – what are we focusing on?
-We spoke about developing shamatha and vipashyana; our object that we’re focusing on are the four noble truths.
-Conventionally what they are, each of them has four characteristic features – so-called sixteen aspects of the four noble truths.
-And each of the four noble truths are devoid of four characteristics that it doesn’t have.
+While we are progressing through these five pathway minds – regardless of which track we’re doing it on (shravaka, pratyekabuddha or bodhisattva) – what are we focusing on?
+We spoke about developing shamatha and vipashyana; the object that we’re focusing on are the four noble truths.
+Conventionally what they are, each of them has four characteristic features, the so-called 16 aspects of the four noble truths, and each of the four noble truths is devoid of four characteristics that it doesn’t have.

-We are focusing on what these four noble truths are, with these sixteen aspects; and we’re also focusing on how these four noble truths are devoid of an impossible “me” – the voidness of a false “me” that is experiencing each of these four noble truths.
+We are focusing on what these four noble truths are, with these 16 aspects; we’re also focusing on how these four noble truths are devoid of an impossible “me,” the voidness of a false “me” that is experiencing each of these four noble truths.
 Who is suffering?
 Who is building up the causes of suffering?
 Who will achieve a true stopping of suffering?
-And who will develop the understanding that will bring this about?
+Who will develop the understanding that will bring this about?
 “Me.”
-But not the false “me” that doesn’t exist.
-So we are focusing on the voidness of a person experiencing the four noble truths.
+However, it’s not the false “me” that doesn’t exist.
+We are focusing on the voidness of a person experiencing the four noble truths.
 That’s as much as we do if we’re aiming to be an arhat.
-If you’re aiming to be a Buddha you also have to understand the voidness of the four noble truths themselves: that suffering doesn’t have impossible existence and the cause doesn’t have impossible existence, etc. etc. That is what we are meditating on when we have this unlabored determination to be free and unlabored bodhichitta, and we’re doing that with shamatha and vipashyana.
+If we’re aiming to be a Buddha, we also have to understand the voidness of the four noble truths themselves: that suffering doesn’t have impossible existence, and the cause doesn’t have impossible existence, etc. That is what we are meditating on when we have the unlabored determination to be free and unlabored bodhichitta, and we’re doing that with shamatha and vipashyana.

 Building Up and Putting the Pieces Together

-I hope that you start to appreciate that in order to be able to do this we need to have built up many many pieces that we can then put together.
-So although the topic of the seminar is really very advanced and I will explain it in a fairly sophisticated way and you are forewarned – I don’t expect and you shouldn’t expect that you’re going to be able to actually follow everything – but what I would like to be able to convey to you is the importance of really studying and learning the Dharma.
-What His Holiness the Dalai Lama says over and over and over again: you have to learn it, which means that you know it.
-And only if you know the pieces of the puzzle – Dharma is like getting many pieces of a jigsaw puzzle – only when you know all the pieces can you start to put them together.
-That is the real training.
+I hope that we start to appreciate that in order to be able to do this, we need to have built up many, many pieces that we can then put together.
+Although the topic of the seminar is really very advanced and I will explain it in a fairly sophisticated way, so you are forewarned.
+I don’t expect, and you shouldn’t expect that you’re going to be able to actually follow everything.
+Nonetheless, what I would like to be able to convey to you is the importance of really studying and learning the Dharma.
+What His Holiness the Dalai Lama says over and over and over again: we have to learn it, which means that we know it.
+Only if we know the pieces of the puzzle – Dharma is like getting many pieces of a jigsaw puzzle – it’s only when we know all the pieces that we can start to put them together.
 The real training is to figure out how the different pieces go together.

-The initial training of course is to gather the pieces, to build up the pieces.
+The initial training, of course, is to gather the pieces, build up the pieces.
 What are the pieces?
-The twelve links of dependent arising, the four noble truths, the seven-part cause and effect for bodhichitta; what is shamatha?; what is vipashyana? – all these things you need to have on your finger tips even if you haven’t attained them.
-To attain these is very difficult; but at least know what they are so that then you can start to see how to put them together.
-The more that you actually not only study and meditate and think about all of this, but the more that you actually go out there and help people – do something productive – the more positive force it builds up so that you’ll be able to understand more.
+The twelve links of dependent arising, the four noble truths, the seven-part cause and effect meditation for bodhichitta, shamatha and vipashyana.
+All these things we need to have at our fingertips even if we haven’t attained them.
+To attain these is very difficult, but at least know what they are, so that then we can start to see how to put them together.
+The more that we not only study and meditate and think about all of this, but the more that we actually go out there and help people – do something productive – the more positive force it builds up, so that we’ll be able to understand more.

-Study, think, meditate, but actually don’t just sit in your room and study, think, and meditate.
+Study, think and meditate, but actually, we don’t just sit in our room and study, think and meditate.
 Go out there and help people.
 Do something productive.
-It is absolutely 100% true; you have to build up positive force, otherwise you’re not going to be able to understand things.
-You help others, you go out, you think more of others; it opens up your mind, opens up your heart.
-The more that your mind is open the more that you can understand.
-You don’t have these mental blocks of “me,” “me,” “me”; "I want to do it for myself."
-"You’re always thinking of yourself, always selfish," and so on – your mind gets very closed; it’s very limited; it’s very tight.
-You won’t be able to understand.
+It is absolutely 100% true: we have to build up positive force, otherwise we’re not going to be able to understand things.
+We help others, we go out and we think more of others; it opens up our mind, opens up our heart.
+The more that our mind is open, the more that we can understand.
+We don’t have these mental blocks of “me,” “me,” “me”; “I want to do it for myself.”
+“You’re always thinking of yourself, always selfish,” and so on – our mind gets very closed; it’s very limited; it’s very tight.
+We won’t be able to understand.
 It’s a mental block, an emotional block.
 It’s not just a matter of relaxing.
 That’s not enough.
-Actually we have to get out there and sincerely help people, even if in the beginning you have to force yourself to do but you don’t really feel like it.
+Actually, we have to get out there and sincerely help people, even if in the beginning, we have to force ourselves to do it because we don’t really feel like it.
 So what?
-You do it anyway because in the process of doing it, even if initially you have to force yourself, your hearts starts to open up.
+We do it anyway because in the process of doing it, even if initially we have to force ourselves, our heart starts to open up.
 That really is the key to being able to understand.
-Without that positive force, without that open mind that you get from that, you’re always going to be stuck.
+Without that positive force, without that open mind that we get from that, we’re always going to be stuck.

 The Four Close Placements of Mindfulness

-Now, we have an awful lot to cover in terms of how you actually meditate here.
+We have an awful lot to cover in terms of how we actually meditate here.
 As I said, what we are doing now is meditating on the four noble truths with this building up pathway mind.
-So now we are doing this with this strong motivation of unlabored determination to be free or unlabored determination plus bodhichitta.
+We are doing this with the strong motivation of unlabored determination to be free or unlabored determination plus bodhichitta.
 Now, with that building up pathway mind, what do we practice?
-We practice the four placements of close mindfulness, it’s called.
+We practice what’s called the four placements of close mindfulness.
 I will present just the Mahayana path.
 The Mahayana way of meditating on the four placements of close mindfulness is quite different from the Theravada way of meditating on them.

 - The mental factors represent the true pathway, the true path leading to the true stopping of suffering.

 It’s quite specific what we’re doing.
-You have to understand then how to focus; what are we doing?
-First you have to be able to focus on, what are these?
-What are body, feelings, etc., and the four noble truths?
-How do you focus on these?
-For that we need to know, how do you meditate?
-Tsongkhapa states it very very clearly.
-We need to be able to know what we are focusing on, and how the mind takes that object, which means how it pays attention to it.
+We have to understand how to focus.
+What are we doing?
+First, we have to be able to focus on what these are.
+What are the body, feelings and so on?
+What are the four noble truths?
+How do we focus on these?
+For that, we need to know how we meditate.
+Tsongkhapa states it very clearly.
+We need to be able to know what we are focusing on, and how the mind “takes” that object, which means how it pays attention to it.
 That’s a mental factor.
-Another thing that we need to have just like that would be the fifty-one mental factors and to know all the different components of the five aggregates – that also you need to be able to work with.
-So you have an object that you’re focusing on, and you have a way of paying attention to it – how you understand it, basically.
+Another thing that we need to have just like that would be the 51 mental factors and to know all the different components of the five aggregates; these we also need to be able to work with.
+We have an object that we’re focusing on, and we have a way of paying attention to it, how we understand it, basically.

 Focusing on the Body with Shamatha and Vipashyana

-Now, we want shamatha and we want vipashyana.
-Often people use the word shamatha and vipashyana meditation and practice and so on for the stages for building up to the actual state of shamatha and the actual state of vipashyana.
+Now, we want shamatha and vipashyana.
+Often people use the words “shamatha” and “vipashyana” meditation and practice and so on for the stages of building up to the actual state of shamatha and the actual state of vipashyana.
 What is that state of shamatha?
-It is a state in which the mind is totally stilled and quieted down and gotten rid of all flightiness of mind, with which your attention flies off to some object of desire; it's under the influence of desire and attachment that is specified within the category of distraction.
-You can be distracted while meditating thinking of some other meditation, or distracted because of anger – we’re not talking about that.
-We’re being distracted because of desire; that’s specified because that desire, when you understand the twelve links of dependent arising, is what’s going to activate the throwing karma for next rebirth.
-So it’s much more dangerous than anger or any of these other disturbing emotions.
+It is a state in which the mind is totally stilled and quieted down, and it has got rid of all flightiness of mind, with which our attention flies off to some object of desire; it’s under the influence of desire and attachment that is specified within the category of distraction.
+We can be distracted while meditating, thinking of some other meditation, or distracted because of anger, but we’re not talking about that.
+We’re being distracted because of desire; that’s specified because that desire, when we understand the twelve links of dependent arising, is what’s going to activate the throwing karma for the next rebirth.
+It’s much more dangerous than anger or any of these other disturbing emotions.

-The mind is stilled or quieted of flightiness, and also mental dullness – when the hold on the object gets too weak.
-In addition to just perfect concentration – that’s called samadhi – you have an exhilarating state of mind and body, in which there is an exhilarating joyous feeling of body and mind.
-You feel totally fit like a fully trained athlete so that the attention, the concentration, can stay fixed on an object – a positive object – for as long as you want.
+The mind is stilled or quieted of flightiness and of mental dullness, which is when the hold on the object gets too weak.
+In addition to just perfect concentration, which is called samadhi, we have an exhilarating state of mind and body, in which there is an exhilarating, joyous feeling of body and mind.
+We feel totally fit like a fully trained athlete so that the attention, the concentration, can stay fixed on an object – a positive object – for as long as we want.
 That’s shamatha.
 It is attained conceptually.
-It’s a conceptual mental consciousness, which means that you are focusing on some sort of mental representation of something.
+It’s a conceptual mental consciousness, which means that we are focusing on some sort of mental representation of something.
 The direction of our energy is inward; it’s withdrawn, but not too withdrawn.
 If it’s too withdrawn, that’s dullness.
-It's like you’re focusing on your body through some sort of mental image of the body.
-It doesn’t have to be visual, mentally visual; just some sort of mental thing of the body.
+It’s like we’re focusing on our body through some sort of mental image of the body.
+It doesn’t have to be visual, mentally visual, just some sort of mental thing of the body.

-That body we understand to be true suffering.
+That body is what we understand to be true suffering.
 That’s how we pay attention to it.
-And each of the four noble truths has four aspects that it has and four that it doesn’t have.
-So you distinguish – the mental factor of distinguishing – you distinguish these characteristic features of being:
+Each of the four noble truths has four aspects that it has and four that it doesn’t have.
+We distinguish (with the mental factor of distinguishing) these characteristic features of being:

 - Non-static